domchristie/domchristie.co.uk/src/pages/posts/the-same-thing-in-multiple-contexts.md

 ---
-title: The Same Thing in Different Contexts
+title: The Same Thing in Multiple Contexts
 pubDate: 2022-10-27 10:04:50
 emoji: 🧑‍🎓
 tags: